IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 - OpenLDAP - Directory solution for users and groups definition.
 - MSSQL server - Database storage for RPA server.
 - MongoDB - Database storage for ADS and Process Mining.
-- MySQL - Database storage for Task Mining.
+- DB2 - Database storage for Task Mining.

 ## Environments used for installation 💻